 And again, there was a politicizing of this virus from the get-go.

-Anyway, so then they they talk about he comes back, he tends bar, and it was the last time he would be at his bar.
+Anyway, so then they talk about he comes back, he tends bar, and it was the last time he would be at his bar.

-I tended bar.
+I attended bar.

 I love bars.